-In addition to conventional recording sessions, Ryan is also available to remotely record drums and percussion for your next project.
-Remote tracking allows you to capture a unique performance in a great sounding room using live drums and industry-standard equipment.
+In addition to conventional recording sessions, I am also available to remotely record drums and percussion for your next single, EP, or full-length album.
+My goal is to get a solid take without excessive edits so that you can get a live feel for your track.
+Remote tracking allows you to capture a unique performance in a great sounding room using real drums and industry-standard equipment.

 “Ryan Elwood is an accomplished musician who puts the song and singer first; a real team player.”

 “It has always been a pleasure working with Ryan.
 I respect him first as a musician and then as a drummer.
 He has a solid foundation in harmony, which many drummers lack.
 I think this makes him more aware of what is going on musically and therefore makes his drumming much more musical.”

 Before the session: send a mix of the song(s) along with your overall vision for the drum/percussion parts.

 During the session: you can watch the session unfold via Zoom, allowing you to give feedback and make suggestions in real-time (optional).

 After the session: you’ll receive a link to the individual WAV files (kick in, kick out, snare top, snare bottom, hi-hat, rack tom, floor tom, overhead right, overhead left, and room).

 Reach out today to book your session!

 “Ryan laid down an amazing drum track on the first take.
 I had no revisions at all.
 And he’s super responsive to emails and quick to turn the project around.
 Many, many thanks!”